vasupradharamac/Marvel-Hero-Data/README.md

 * All possible unit test cases have been covered for this application in the unitTest.py file.

-* Caching has been enabled for the API layer to reduce the workload of the overall application.
+* <h5>Caching has been enabled for the API layer to reduce the workload of the overall application.</h5>

 <h3> Images of the application </h3>